 What have we done in the past?

-We have worked in partnership with Severn Trent designing a water based 2016/17 prayer focus garden and inspired Jaguar Land Rover to improve our school cloakroom environment and add an extra learning space for children in 2017!
+We have worked in partnership with Severn Trent designing a water based 2017/2018 prayer focus garden and inspired Jaguar Land Rover to improve our school cloakroom environment and add an extra learning space for children in 2017/2018!
 This has been very exciting and enables us to work with major regional and global companies.
 Our latest venture was to persuade Mr O'Leary to get some cycle/scooter shelters installed in school so children could use them to leave their cycling equipment - the shelters were installed recently.
 We also put forward suggestions for new colourful tables and benches for reading and social areas in school - these were erected and in-place during 2018.
-We suggested extra RE banners in the school and these were installed during 2018/2019.
+We suggested extra RE banners in the school and these were installed during 2019.
 They transform our school hall and look great! we asked for picnic benches and a reading area and benches were put in the school grounds 2019-2020.
 It's a quiet zone for us where we can chill out and read.
 We pushed for a more eco-friendly environment and have 'recycle your battery' drop-off points in school 2020 and also we have campaigned to encourage children and parents not to use single use plastic bottles in school 2019/2020.
 We have upgraded refill water points in school also 2019/2020 - it's all about keeping us hydrated and better able to concentrate.
 We aim in 2020 is help present ECO-FRIENDLY assemblies to the whole school - it's on our radar!

 What special jobs are in the School Council?